devopsspiral/devopsspiral.github.io/_posts/2020-08-23-chatops-stackstorm.md

 # Content
 #

-title: "ChatOps level up with StackStorm."
+title: "ChatOps level up with StackStorm"
 teaser: "In this video I'm showing how to build complete flow with slack, errbot and stackstorm.
 As an example I'm showing building jenkins jobs from slack."
 categories:
   - video